Tutorial

 To enable DEBUG logging from command line use:

-python -m pyftpdlib -D
+python3 -m pyftpdlib -D

 DEBUG logs look like this: